Jack the Ripper: Whitechapel Vigilance Committee

 In September 1888, a group of volunteer citizens in London's East End formed the Whitechapel Vigilance Committee.
 They patrolled the streets looking for suspicious characters, partly because of dissatisfaction with the failure of police to apprehend the perpetrator, and also because some members were concerned that the murders were affecting businesses in the area.
-The Committee petitioned the government to raise a reward for information leading to the arrest of the killer, offered their own reward of £50 (the equivalent of between £5,900 and £86,000 in 2021) for information leading to his capture, and hired private detectives to question witnesses independently.
+The Committee petitioned the government to raise a reward for information leading to the arrest of the killer, offered their own reward of £50 – the equivalent of between £5,900 (inflation adjusted) and £86,000 (as a percent of GDP) in 2021 – for information leading to his capture, and hired private detectives to question witnesses independently.

 Criminal profiling

 At the end of October, Robert Anderson asked police surgeon Thomas Bond to give his opinion on the extent of the murderer's surgical skill and knowledge.
 The opinion offered by Bond on the character of the "Whitechapel murderer" is the earliest surviving offender profile.
 Bond's assessment was based on his own examination of the most extensively mutilated victim and the post mortem notes from the four previous canonical murders.
 He wrote:

 Bond was strongly opposed to the idea that the murderer possessed any kind of scientific or anatomical knowledge, or even "the technical knowledge of a butcher or horse slaughterer".
 In his opinion, the killer must have been a man of solitary habits, subject to "periodical attacks of homicidal and erotic mania", with the character of the mutilations possibly indicating "satyriasis".
 Bond also stated that "the homicidal impulse may have developed from a revengeful or brooding condition of the mind, or that religious mania may have been the original disease but I do not think either hypothesis is likely".

-There is no evidence the perpetrator engaged in sexual activity with any of the victims, yet psychologists suppose that the penetration of the victims with a knife and "leaving them on display in sexually degrading positions with the wounds exposed" indicates that the perpetrator derived sexual pleasure from the attacks.
+There is no evidence the perpetrator engaged in sexual activity with any of the victims, yet psychologists have suggested that the penetration of the victims with a knife and "leaving them on display in sexually degrading positions with the wounds exposed" indicates that the perpetrator derived sexual pleasure from the attacks.
 This view is challenged by others, who dismiss such hypotheses as insupportable supposition.

-In addition to the contradictions and unreliability of contemporaneous accounts, attempts to identify the murderer are hampered by the lack of any surviving forensic evidence.
-DNA analysis on extant letters is inconclusive; the available material has been handled many times and is too contaminated to provide meaningful results.
-There have been mutually incompatible claims that DNA evidence points conclusively to two different suspects, and the methodology of both has also been criticised.